 We've worked with one client in our entire careers where we had to be careful about that.
 She was a competitive rower at an Olympic training level with an exceptional base of strength built over decades.
 She is the exception.
 If you haven't been training seriously for years, you are not her.

 If you've never lifted before, or you're coming back after years off, adding two or three resistance training sessions a week is going to help you lose fat faster, keep the muscle you have, and protect your joints.
 That's what actually happens.
+When you're ready to put it into practice, get a workout plan designed for GLP-1 users.

 Yes, and this doesn't get talked about enough.